Trump takes on the caravan

 — Donald J. Trump (@realDonaldTrump) April 3, 2018

-President Trump’s tweet conveys his hostile attitude to illegal immigration and his support of American national sovereignty, yet it suggests he lacks the power to stop the caravan in its tracks.
+President Trump’s tweet conveys his hostile attitude to illegal immigration and his support of American national sovereignty, yet it suggests he think he lacks the power to stop the caravan in its tracks.
 Is it possible that the Trump effect has nevertheless asserted itself?
 The Washington Post reports — it may even be true, I don’t know — “That caravan of migrants Trump was tweeting about?
 Mexico stopped it.”